 Sony’s Marvel movie with Jared Leto has been pushed back from its summer release of July 10.
 It will now release on the big screen on March 19, 2021.

 Disney pulled its live-action remake of its 1998 animated film from its March 27 release date.
-No new release date has been announced.
+The film is now slated to hit theaters on July 24.

 “The New Mutants”

-Set to hit theaters on April 3, the horror X-Men spinoff has been delayed until an unannounced later date.
-Astonishingly, this is the fourth time that the film has been pushed back over two years.
-The first release window for the film was April 2018.
+Set to hit theaters on April 3, the X-Men horror spinoff has been delayed until Aug.
+28. Astonishingly, this is the fourth time that the film has been pushed back over the course of two years.
+The first release window for the movie was April 2018.

 “No Time to Die”